hngu/leetcode/0495_teemo_attacking.md

 ### Solution:
 - The intuition: when there are time intervals involved, think about interval problems we solved before.
 I did not solve this well without this intuition.
 - Draw out the time interval and figure out the poison length.
+- Here, we keep track of the start time and end time of the poison status.
+- If the hero gets infected before the end time of the poison status, then we update the end time of the poison status.
+- If the hero gets infected after, we get the difference of the start and end time of the previous poison status and add it to total.
+Then we start a new poison status interval.

 ```
 /**